Bullying and how it affects teenagers

 - what your child has already said or done to stop the behaviour.

-If the bullying involves physical harm, you or your child can take photos.
+If the bullying involves physical harm or damage to your child’s property, take photos.
 You can also get injuries checked by your GP.

-You need to talk with a school representative again, and this time you can use your child’s record of what happened and when.
-You can ask for your concern to be addressed in writing.
+This time, use your record and ask for your concern to be addressed in writing.

-If the bullying still doesn’t stop even after you’ve spoken to a school representative several times, you can ask to see the school’s grievance procedure.
+If the bullying still doesn’t stop even after you’ve spoken to a school representative again, you can ask to see the school’s grievance procedure.
 You could also speak to the school principal, school board or school’s regional office.

 It takes time for behaviour to change, so you might not see overnight results.